dllz0111/road-similarity-evaluation/README.md

 Change the macro VISUALIZE to 0 to shut down visualization.

 This code has length and nodecount filter to filter too short and straight roads.
-You can change the macros to modify the parameters.
+You can change the macros to modify the parameters in "NDPF.h".

 Diversity:
 1. Download map from OpenStreetMap,extract as geojson file.